eliciane/eliciane/README.md

 - 🔭 I’m currently working on data science.
 - 🌱 I’m learning statistics techniques for demand forecasting and credit scoring.
 Also, I'm reading about storytelling with data.
+And I'm getting some konowlegde from Google Cloud Plataform: BigQuery and Data Analytics.
 - 👯 It'll be a pleasure to collaborate on these topics.
 - 📫 Any questions, just contact me. ;0) My email is: elicianems@gmail.com